mharen/mharen.github.io/blog/2010/2010-10-where-do-you-see-yourself-in-five-years.md

 Quite simply, I need to decide if I want to move into management (i.e. manage projects and occasionally design software, but stop coding) or stay technical (i.e. design software and write code, but stop advancing).
 To code or not to code…  <h4>![magic8ball1.jpg](magic8ball1.jpg)Option 1: The Default Path Into Management and Sales</h4>

 The path of least external resistance is definitely to follow the management route at my current company.
 That’s what everyone expects me to do.
 It’s probably where the money is and provides new growth opportunities.
 Over time I’d have to give up coding and learn more about project management, people management, and sales—areas that don’t excite me terribly.
-This is the <a href="http://en.wikipedia.org/wiki/Bluepill">blue pill</a> option.  <h4>Option 2: The Terminal Path of Staying Technical</h4>
+This is the [blue pill](http://en.wikipedia.org/wiki/Bluepill) option.  <h4>Option 2: The Terminal Path of Staying Technical</h4>

 Another option is to resist the pull into management and remain a senior engineer forever.
 By deliberately limiting my advancement into management, I’d be able to stay technical and do pretty much what I do now.
 The money and the work is comfortable, though there’s more travel than I’d like.
 I’d probably continue leading small teams and working on long-term projects.
 This is another blue pill option.  <h4>Option 3: Something Else Entirely</h4>